allen-cell-animated/colorizer-data/README.md

 # colorizer-data

-#### A Python package of utilities for preparing data for the Timelapse Colorizer app.
+#### A Python package of utilities to prepare data for the [Timelapse Colorizer app](https://github.com/allen-cell-animated/nucmorph-colorizer).

+[Timelapse Colorizer](https://github.com/allen-cell-animated/nucmorph-colorizer) is a browser-based web app for viewing tracked segmented data.

 Utilities are included in this repository to convert time-series data to the Timelapse Colorizer's format.
-[You can read more about the data format specification here.](./documentation/DATA_FORMAT.md)
+You can read more about the data format specification here: [`DATA_FORMAT.md`](./documentation/DATA_FORMAT.md)

-We provide utilities for writing data to our specification and example scripts for some AICS internal projects' data sets.
-Each project (AICS nuclear morphogenesis, AICS EMT, etc) will need their own data conversion scripts.
+Example scripts are also included in this repository, based on some of our internal projects.
+You can edit these scripts to work with your datasets as part of a processing pipeline.

-For loading of datasets to work correctly, you'll need to run these commands from a device that has access to Allen Institute's on-premises data storage.
+If using these example scripts, you'll need to run these commands from a device that has access to the Allen Institute's on-premises data storage.
 If running off of shared resources, remember to initialize your virtual environment first!
 This may look like `conda activate {my_env}`.

 ## Installation